davidrencse/Asphalt/README.md

 # Asphalt

-Asphalt is a Python-based packet capture, decode, and analysis toolkit with a CLI and an optional desktop UI.
-It captures live traffic (via Scapy), decodes packets into structured records, and runs a configurable analysis pipeline that emits JSON reports suitable for dashboards or downstream tooling.
+Asphalt is a packet capture, decode, and analysis toolkit with a CLI and an UI.
+It captures live traffic via Scapy, decodes packets into records and runs an analysis pipeline suitable for dashboards or downstream tooling.

 ## Pipeline Overview
-Asphalt’s pipeline is the same whether you run live capture, offline decode, or full analysis.
+Asphalt is the same whether you run live capture, offline decode, or full analysis.
 The steps are modular and can be combined:

 1. **Capture**
    - Live capture is performed via Scapy (`capture.scapy_backend`).